Men's Differing Work Trajectories and Fatherhood

 In this paper we ask whether U.S. men can be usefully classified into distinct groups with respect to their trajectories of work effort from adolescence to adulthood.
 In addition, assuming such groups can be distinguished, we ask how their patterns of fathering differ across these groups.
 Our data come from the National Longitudinal Survey of Youth, 1979 cohort, and our methods are latent class analysis.

-Session 48: Work and Family: A Father's Perspective
+Presented in Session 48: Work and Family: A Father's Perspective